richardgaywood/paydata.org/content/sprawlrunners/characters/chargen/index.md

 Items your character owns permanently, like cyberware or magical foci, works differently.
 You choose an Edge and get the gear, forever, without spending LPs.

 To get cyberware, take the Chromed, Man And Machine, and/or More Machine Than Man edges.
 Each of these gives you 2 Implant Points to spend on cyberware.
 Note that (for technical reasons) the cyberware part of savaged.us lists the "cost" of cyberware as Logistic Points, but this is incorrect, they're actually Implant Points.
+You'll have to double check the calculation manually.

 Some common/small cyberware doesn't cost any Implant Points.
 To get these, you have to take the Implanted edge.
 You can take any amount of zero-rated cyberware once you take the Implanted edge once.
+The Implanted edge is free, but note that savaged.us will charge you a point for it.

-### Adept powers
+### Adept powers & spells

+To select your spells or adept powers, you'll use the Powers tab.
+This will appear once you select an arcane background.

 Adept powers work similarly to Implant Points.
-You get Chi Points with your Arcane Background edge, and more via other edges.
+You get Chi Points with your Arcane Background edge, and more via other edges as your character progresses.
 Then you spend those points on powers.

+Mages and shamans also use the Powers tab to select their spells.
+Note that shaman have a much shorter list of allowed powers, but their summoned spirits can cast spells, whereas a mage's elementals cannot.

+Note also that you need use the Summon Ally power to summon spirits or elementals. **As a houserule, I am making this power available to all mages and shamans for free, in addition to the 3 powers you start with.**